Understanding the 20 Minute Rule

 Tasks that feel overwhelming or difficult to start: emails, paperwork, chores, reading, creative projects, and even daily hygiene or organization routines.

-Local ADHD Support at Haven Health & Wellness
+Local ADHD Support at Haven Health Autism Assessments

-If you’re navigating adult ADHD and looking for personalized support, Haven Health & Wellness offers neurodiversity-affirming evaluations, therapy, and coaching tailored to your brain.
+If you are navigating adult ADHD and looking for personalized support, Haven Health Autism Assessments offers neurodiversity-affirming evaluations, therapy, and coaching tailored to your brain.

-Our providers are committed to helping you build structure and self-understanding without shame.
-Whether you’re exploring diagnosis, need tools to manage executive dysfunction, or want affirming therapy, we’re here to help.
+Our providers help you build structure and self-understanding without shame.
+Whether you are exploring diagnosis, need tools to manage executive dysfunction, or want affirming therapy, we are here to help.

 Disclaimer